 For the right person and the right situation, I absolutely love this card.
 No, it’s not meant to be an everyday card that will earn you massive amounts of points.
 It’s designed to be a balance transfer card or one you can make a large purchase with.
 That’s why they offer a great promotion rate to start instead of points or a cash signup bonus.

 If you’re someone who is either planning a large expense or just wants to consolidate their debt, this is a card to seriously consider.
-With a 0% promotional rate for 18 billing cycles, it’s a no-brainer to take full advantage of it.Topics: Credit Cards • Reviews
+With a 0% intro APR for 18 billing cycles, it’s a no-brainer to take full advantage of it.Topics: Credit Cards • Reviews